joaolucasl/product-discounts/README.md

 ## Running

-You cnan run this project easily with Docker-Compose.

-Just run `docker-compose up --build` and both services will be started alongside the database.
+You can run this project easily with Docker-Compose.
+Rename `discounts/.env.example` to `.env`, and then run `docker-compose up --build` and both services will be started alongside the database.
+The `env` file will have the default database credentials and environment variables.